-Indy Connect completed a more detailed study of the Red Rapid Transit Line in 2013 and will continue to move the line through Project Development and Preliminary Engineering Phase in 2015.
+Indy Connect completed a detailed study ("Alternatives Analysis") of the Red Rapid Transit Line in 2013.
+Refinements were made during 2014, and the line now continues to move the line through the Project Development and Preliminary Engineering Phase in 2015.
 This continues to prepare the region to apply for Federal funding to construct the project through the Federal Transit Administration at the appropriate time.

 The Alternatives Analysis study provided recommendations for the Red Line’s vehicle type, route, station locations, and operating features.
 Following this initial planning process, the study will proceed into phases that include a federally mandated environmental review, engineering and design, and finally construction and operation.

 Bus Rapid Transit is the recommended vehicle type for the Red Line.
 Light rail, streetcars, and commuter rail were also evaluated, but existing population density, employment density, potential ridership, right-of-way constraints, and operating characteristics such as travel time benefits, development potential, and capital costs indicated that Bus Rapid Transit is the best fit for the Red Line.

 The Alternatives Analysis and subsequent refinement studies recommend a 36-mile route utilizing rapid transit service to connect Westfield and Carmel

 Greenwood (south) via Downtown Indianapolis.
 The route connects strong employment locations, visitor destinations, educational and health institutions, and other significant destinations within our region.

 This map illustrates the recommended route.